College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

 - SMU (9-1): There are plenty of concerns about the defense after the 59-51 win against ECU.

-- Appalachian State (8-1): K-State could still be ranked, but the Mountaineers get a boost by winning at South Carolina.
+- Appalachian State (8-1): K-State might still be ranked, but the Mountaineers get a boost by winning at South Carolina.
+That pairs nicely with the earlier win at North Carolina

 College Football Playoff rankings predictions: Semifinals